 Just for the sake of flavor, I added avocado, cilantro, lime juice, agave, salt and pepper.

-This recipe takes almost an hour beginning to end, but you aren’t actively in the kitchen that time.
+This recipe takes almost an hour beginning to end, but you arenโt actively in the kitchen for that time.
 Start the sweet potatoes in the oven and make the quinoa.
 And then about 15-20 minutes before eating, assemble the flavorings and combine when plating!!

 Sweet Potato Recipes

 Looking for more sweet potato recipes?
 I always am!
-This sweet potato bread is one of my favorite recipes of all time!
-If you have puree to use, try this sweet potato hummus, these mashed sweet potato toasts, and this scrumptious bean dip!
+This healthy sweet potato bread is one of my favorite recipes of all time!
+If you have puree to use, try this sweet potato hummus, these sweet potato toasts, and this vegan bean dip!

-This roasted sweet potato salad is a fun alternative to your normal rigamarole and these sweet potato appetizer cups are a great appetizer!
+This roasted tomato salad with sweet potatoes is a fun alternative to your normal rigamarole and these sweet potato appetizer cups are a great appetizer!

 Vegan Recipes

 Need more plant based recipes?
-This broccoli pasta with cashew sauce is such a yummy dish.
-This warm lentil salad is a great dish to serve on the side or with a grain.
-It’s yummy warm just after cooking or leftover!
-And there these this hummus roasted veggie wrap that’s a great make-ahead lunch!
+This creamy vegan pasta is such a yummy dish.
+This warm lentil side dish is easy and full of flavor.
+It’s yummy warm just after cooking or as a leftover!
+And there these this hummus roasted veggie vegan wrap that’s a great make-ahead lunch!

-A few vegan appetizers everyone will love include basil hummus, these vegan veggie balls, Mexican fruit cups, and roasted eggplant dip.
+A few vegan appetizers everyone will love include basil hummus, these veggie balls, Mexican fruit cups, and roasted eggplant dip recipe.

 Ingredients